Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 In this lab, you will create a Virtual Machine with SQL Server installed using Windows Azure Management Portal.
 Then you will modify and deploy a sample Web application to a new Cloud Service.
 By the end, you will communicate the Cloud Service and the SQL Server VM through a Virtual Network.

-> **Note:** A Visual Studio 2012 version of this Hands-on Lab can be found in the latest build of the [Windows Azure training kit](http://bit.ly/WindowsAzureTK) or in [GitHub](https://github.com/WindowsAzure-TrainingKit/HOL-WindowsAzureVMandWebRoleVNet-VS2012).

 <a name="Objectives"></a>
 ### Objectives ###